aghiliarash/Hybrid_Predictive_Architecture_for_Seismic_Infrastructure_Disruption/README.md

 ## 📜 License

-MIT License.
-Free for academic and research use with attribution.
+MIT License. free for academic and research use with attribution.
+See [LICENSE](LICENSE) for full text.

 ---